cloudfoundry/diego-notes/README.md

 - ensures the Task lands on a Cell with matching `stack`
 - ensures an even distribution of memory and disk usage across Cells

-Tasks arescheduled *after* the ActualLRPs in the batch are scheduled (and, therefore, take lower precedence).

 #### Communicating Fullness